CEFC

 Guidelines for special feature guest editors

-Every issue of China Perspectives includes a special feature, covering a specific topic on around 5 articles.
+Every issue of China Perspectives includes a special feature, covering a topic with 3 to 5 articles.

 These guidelines are intended to clarify the role of guest-editors and provide clear milestones to ensure easy coordination with the editorial committee.
 It can also serve as a reference for authors contributing to a special feature.